 HGV drivers are also known as LGV (large goods vehicle) drivers.
 Their job is to transport and deliver goods and raw materials across the UK and overseas.
-They move different types of goods like foodstuffs, clothing, fuel etc. If a person enjoys working by himself, and he wants a job that makes use of his driving skills then this career is for him.
-Another big advantage of HGV driving career is that it takes him to all over the country.
+They move different types of goods like foodstuffs, clothing, fuel etc. If a person enjoys working by themself, and wants a job that makes use of their driving skills then this career is for them.
+Another big advantage of HGV driving career is that it takes them all over the country.
 In order to become a HGV driver, one will need to be over 18 and hold a full car licence.
-He will also need to pass LGV training and gain a Certificate of Professional Competence (Driver CPC).
+They also need to pass LGV training and gain a Certificate of Professional Competence (Driver CPC).
 A person may be able to get into this job through an apprenticeship scheme.

 Government HGV Training Courses

 HGV training courses are necessary for a person to get HGV license which allows him to get a job of HGV driver.
 In UK, Government funded HGV training courses are offered which is an excellent option for many people who want to start HGV driving career.
 Currently there are about 6 Government funded HGV training courses which are suitable for various types of candidates.

 This is a UK Government funded HGV training course in which the student has to complete 7 mandatory units.
 The duration of this course is about 6 months, and this course is offered in Birmingham.

 This course is good for anyone who wants to become a Professional HGV truck driver.
 It is suitable for any person over 18 years of age, and he is capable of passing the specific medical examination.
 This course is offered in Reditch.

 CPC Driver Training – Health and Safety in the Transport Environment